Opening hours

 Bullying is not tolerated here.

 We approach new things without prejudice and have a desire to learn and grow.
-If you experience harassment or any form of inappropriate behavior, do not hesitate to inform the staff at the Amuri Museum of historic Housing.
+If you experience harassment or any form of inappropriate behaviour, do not hesitate to inform the staff at the Amuri Museum of historic Housing.

 We are here for you.